-I spent the next three months terrified, wondering if any of my family had heard my lost conversation with Pete.
+I spent the next three months terrified, wondering if any of my family had heard my last conversation with Pete.
 I was certain that at any moment someone would look up from their grief and point their finger at me.
-You, they’d say.
+You sent him that way, they’d say.
 Ninth street.
 But there were no accusations.
 There was no blame.
 When Christmas came, my aunt and uncle asked if I would spend it with them at their home.

 “It would mean a lot to us, Tom,” my aunt said, squeezing her husband’s hand.

 My uncle's voice broke when he suggested, almost timidly, that I stay in Pete's room.
 I’ve never cried so hard in my life.